Chapter VI: Student Code of Conduct

 • Repeatedly violating the High School Academic Integrity Policy.
 (See Appendix D for a full overview of the High School Academic Integrity Policy)

 • Violating conduct probation.
-This may constitute a Major Infraction at the discretion of the Associate Director of Student Conduct
+This may constitute a Major Infraction at the discretion of the Director of Student Conduct

 • Engaging in conduct that puts the safety of the campus in jeopardy

-• Violating the Student Self-Reporting of Criminal Charges Policy
+• Violating the Student Self-Reporting of Criminal Charges Policy.

 Major Infraction Case Resolution Meeting